 Prostate cancer survival is related to many factors, especially the extent of tumor at the time of diagnosis.
-The five-year relative survival among men with cancer confined to the prostate (localized) or with just regional spread is 100 percent compared with 31.9 percent among those diagnosed with distant metastases .
+The five-year relative survival among men with cancer confined to the prostate (localized) or with just regional spread is 100 percent, compared with 29.3 percent among those diagnosed with distant metastases .
 While men with advanced stage disease may benefit from palliative treatment, their tumors are generally not curable.

-Thus, a screening program that could identify asymptomatic men with aggressive localized tumors might be expected to substantially reduce prostate cancer morbidity, including urinary obstruction and painful metastases, and mortality.
+Thus, a screening program that could accurately identify asymptomatic men with aggressive localized tumors might be expected to substantially reduce prostate cancer morbidity, including urinary obstruction and painful metastases, and mortality.

 This topic reviews the screening tests that are available for prostate cancer, the efficacy of screening, and the recommendations of major medical associations and societies regarding screening for prostate cancer.
 Risk factors and the clinical manifestations and diagnosis of prostate cancer are discussed separately.
 (See "Risk factors for prostate cancer" and "Clinical presentation and diagnosis of prostate cancer".)

-Studies have estimated that PSA elevations can precede clinical disease by 5 to 10 years [16,17] or even longer .
+Studies have estimated that PSA elevations can precede clinical disease by 5 to 10 years [17,18] or even longer .
 However, PSA is also elevated in a number of benign conditions (table 1), particularly benign prostatic hyperplasia (BPH) and prostatitis.
 (See "Clinical manifestations and diagnostic evaluation of benign prostatic hyperplasia" and "Acute bacterial prostatitis".)

 Measuring PSA — In addition to the PSA elevations seen with BPH, there are transient causes of PSA elevation (table 1), some of which are significant enough to affect the performance of PSA measurement as a screening test.

-●Digital rectal examination (DRE) has minimal effect on PSA levels, leading to transient elevations of only 0.26 to 0.4 ng/mL, and PSA can be measured immediately after DRE [23,24].
+●Digital rectal examination (DRE) has minimal effect on PSA levels, leading to transient elevations of only 0.26 to 0.4 ng/mL, and PSA can be measured immediately after DRE [24,25].

-●Ejaculation can increase PSA levels by up to 0.8 ng/mL, though levels return to normal within 48 hours [25,26].
+●Ejaculation can increase PSA levels by up to 0.8 ng/mL, though levels return to normal within 48 hours [26,27].
 We do not usually ask men to abstain from sexual activity prior to PSA measurement.
-However, if an initial measurement is high enough to potentially prompt an intervention (ie, biopsy), but close to a borderline value, it is appropriate to repeat the PSA measurement after having the man abstain from ejaculation for at least 48 hours.
+However, if an initial measurement is high enough to potentially prompt an intervention (ie, biopsy), but close to a threshold value, it is appropriate to repeat the PSA measurement after having the man abstain from ejaculation for at least 48 hours.

 ●Bacterial prostatitis may elevate PSA levels , but they generally return to baseline six to eight weeks after symptoms resolve.
 Asymptomatic prostatic inflammation can also elevate PSA levels , but this diagnosis is made on biopsy and so cannot generally be used to defer screening tests .